shadow0696/python/README.md

 assigment:-3
 calculate factorial using function
-    1 taken a number input from user
-    2 define a function
+    1  define a function
-    3 in function use if
+    2  in function use if and else
+    3  find factorial by formual :- n*n-1
+    4  call the function
+Using Math Module for calculation
+    1 import math
+    2 take a number input from user
+    3 by math module calculate and print squre root,log,sine